mdube99/shrawler/README.md

 3. **Combine analysis features** (`--count-ext`, `--unique`, `--count-string`) for comprehensive reconnaissance
 4. **Set appropriate delays** (`--delay 0.2-0.5`) when scanning production systems
 5. **Use environment variables** for Nemesis configuration to avoid exposing credentials in command line
-6. **Monitor manifest.json** for detailed download tracking and forensic analysis
+6. **Monitor shrawler_results.json** for comprehensive scan results including share enumeration and download tracking
 7. **Use `--download-ext default`** as a starting point, then refine with specific extensions

 -----